boneyag/msr-2022/dataPreparation/readme.md

 1. Create a StackExchange application key to be able to use the higher query limit at [https://stackapps.com/apps/oauth/register](StackExchange).
 2. In the project root directory (dataPreparation), create a file `.env`.
 Add the line `so-api = 'ADD_YOUR_KEY'` to the file with your key.
 3. The data directory contains two sub-directories: json_files, question_ids.
     3.1. question_ids contains three text files (json.txt, django.txt, and regex.txt).
+    3.2. json_files contains JSON dumps of questions used in our study.
+    3.3. question_ids.txt contains all the IDs used in our study.
+To replicate the study, use this file when running get_so_context.py instead of collecting own random question IDs.
+4. The src directory contains four scripts. `so_helper.py` and `corenlp_helper.py` contain supporing functions to process natural language text.
-You can run the get_so_post.py to randomly pick question IDs from the files and extract data from the StackExchange API.
-The process create json dumps for each question in json_file directory.
-Since we kept a copy of our data, you may want to keep a copy of them when creating a new file.
-This process also create a text file that logs all the question IDs that extracted.
+    4.1.
+Running the get_so_post.py, randomly collect question IDs from the text files (mentioned in 3.1).
+It extracts data from the StackExchange API.
+The process creates json dumps for each question in json_file directory.
+To avoid conflicts with existing files, when running the script to create your own dataset, clean the json_file directory first.
     4.2.
-To prepare data, run the get_so_context.py file.
-This script uses the current_so_post.txt file that created by get_so_post.py to identify the question ID process in each round.
-This way, you can have multiple rounds of annotations without conflicting with already collected data.
-The process generates a csv file.
-Which can be used to create a proper spreadsheet.
+Running the get_so_context.py, process sentences to fetch candidate sentences.
+The process creates a csv file which can be used to generate an spreadsheet to collect annotations.

+### Stanford CoreNLP support
+We use Stanfod CoreNLP to process text.
+[Download](https://stanfordnlp.github.io/CoreNLP/download.html) the server and extract it in the project root.
+Run the following command in the Stanford CoreNLP server directory to start the server, `java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000`.
+Without this get_so_context.py cannot run.